run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/neuro-application.md

 4. Click on "Save” (the left Treview will be filled);

-5. Create either  Business Object, Business Rules, Forms, Flows and Business Processes.(the right area will open the registration for each element (on its context);
+5. Create either Business Object, Business Rules, Forms, Flows and Business Processes(the right area will open the registration for each element (on its context);

 6. Save each one separately;